 The original Morning Glory Muffins were created in 1978 by Chef Pam McKinstry.
 The recipe was first published in Gourmet Magazine in 1981.
 Ten years later, it was chosen as one the magazine’s 25 favorite recipes from the past 50 years.

 Since then, there have been numerous variations of the recipe.
 Initially, I was going to use the original recipe, but decided that I would start with the Cooks Country recipe.

-I used the following ingredients: sweetened coconut, pecans, flour, granulated sugar, salt, ground cinnamon, baking soda, baking powder, salt, crushed pineapple, Granny Smith apple, unsalted butter, eggs, vanilla extract, carrots and Craisins.
+I used the following ingredients for the Morning Glory Mini-Muffins: sweetened coconut, pecans, flour, granulated sugar, salt, ground cinnamon, baking soda, baking powder, salt, crushed pineapple, Granny Smith apple, unsalted butter, eggs, vanilla extract, carrots and Craisins.
 The Cooks Country recipe called for golden raisins which I didn’t have, so I used Craisins instead.